STAR ID - Frequently Asked Questions

 Answer: “Secure, Trusted, And Reliable,” STAR ID is part of a nationwide effort to improve the integrity and security of state-issued driver licenses and identification cards, which, in turn, will help fight terrorism and reduce fraud.

 Answer: In response to acts of terrorism committed against the United States, and in an effort to ensure the safety of citizens, Congress passed the REAL-ID Act of 2005, modifying federal laws pertaining to security, authentication and issuance procedure standards for state driver licenses and identification cards.
 In order to comply with the requirements of this federal legislation, the Alabama Department of Public Safety has developed the STAR ID program.

-Answer: Yes, Alabama will begin a STAR ID pilot project in central Alabama on Oct.
-3, 2011, in the Driver License examining offices in Montgomery, Autauga and Chilton counties.
-DPS will begin issuing STAR ID statewide in early 2012.
+Answer: Yes, Alabama began a STAR I.D. pilot project in central Alabama Oct.
+3, 2011, in the Driver License examining offices in Montgomery, Autauga and Chilton counties, and began issuing STAR I.D. statewide in early 2012.

 Answer: No, your current Alabama license or ID card will remain valid and acceptable.

 Answer: The following enforcement measures are cumulative, with measures in each phase remaining in effect through successive phases.
 Each phase will begin with a three-month period where agencies will provide notice to individuals attempting use driver licenses or identification cards from non-compliant states but still allow access.
 After this period is over, agencies will no longer accept such identification for entry to federal facilities, and individuals will need to follow the agency’s alternate procedures (to be made available by the agency).

 - Phase 1: Restricted areas (i.e., areas accessible by agency personnel, contractors and their guests) for DHS’s Nebraska Avenue Complex (NAC) headquarters.

 - Phase 2: Restricted areas for all federal facilities and nuclear power plants.